Boehringer-Ingelheim/TorsionProfiler/README.md

 There are multiple ways how you can get a torsion profile, either you use the command line tool in bash or you access our code via python:

 ### CLI
-TorsionProfiler has an CLI tool! you can calculate with it torsions like:
+TorsionProfiler has an CLI tool:
 ```shell
 > conda activate torsion_profiler
 > torsion_profiler_cli -h